What is the Whistleblower Protection Act?

 - Jason Zuckerman served as Senior Legal Advisor to the Special Counsel at OSC, where he worked on implementation of the Whistleblower Protection Enhancement Act and several high-profile investigations.

 The firm has represented whistleblowers testifying before the House Financial Services Committee and vigorously opposed efforts to silence whistleblowers.
-The whistleblower protection lawyers at Zuckerman Law have also helped federal employees combat unlawful gag provisions in agency politics or agreements.
+The whistleblower protection lawyers at Zuckerman Law have also helped federal employees combat unlawful gag provisions in agency policies or agreements.

 Zuckerman Law, a Washington DC firm representing whistleblowers nationwide, filed an amici curiae brief in…